Clients Are Always Our First Priority

 Professional Guidance to Manage Your Wealth and Plan Your Legacy

-The Law Offices of Steven M. Adler, PLLC offers the personalized assistance and legal prowess necessary to help members of the Queens community get their affairs in order.
-With over 30 years of experience behind us, we are intimately familiar with the process, the included documents, and how to utilize them to accomplish your unique estate planning goals.
+Adler Law offers the personalized assistance and legal prowess necessary to help members of the Queens community get their affairs in order.
+With over 50 years of experience behind us, we are intimately familiar with the process, the included documents, and how to utilize them to accomplish your unique estate planning goals.

 Our Queens estate planning attorneys are available to help throughout the entirety of the process.
 Call us today for more information: (516) 740-1184.

 An estate plan offers more than a will.
 It’s comprised of a series of documents that allow you to transfer assets, name guardians for children, appoint powers of attorney, and more.
 Essentially, whatever matters you can imagine would arise as you age and pass away, our lawyers can help you account for them.

 A thorough estate plan can reap many benefits, including:

 - Minimize incurred estate taxes

 - Maximize wealth retention